slandis/BMW-Remote-Start/README.md

 **The spare key is always in the car.
 Wouldn't this be enough to allow a thief to turn on the engine?**

-Yes, but actually no. The Arduino turns on the keyfob only when it needs it to remote start.
+Yes, but actualy no. The Arduino turns on the keyfob only when it needs it to remote start.
 Normally the key isn't powered so the car doesn't see it and can't be turned on!